car keys on bar table with empty drink; dwi

 In addition, Mr. Teddy has received special training in the defense of people charged with driving while impaired.
 He is also the author of “A Trial Lawyer’s Guide to Defending a DWI Case in North Carolina,” which teaches other attorneys how to handle DWI cases.

-If you are facing a DWI charge, you need a highly qualified Shelby DWI attorney who will map out a strong defense strategy and fight aggressively for your rights.
+If you are facing a DWI charge, you need a highly qualified Shelby DWI defense attorney who will map out a strong defense strategy and fight aggressively for your rights.
 Contact us today to discuss your options for moving past this stressful incident and on with your life.

 Is A DWI A Felony In Shelby, NC?